-For many people young and old who face a lot of pressure in their lives, anxiety or depression is a very real thing with statistics reporting over 260 million people are afflicted by these medical conditions.
-Whether it is pressure from work, home life, relationships, or substance abuse they are conditions that can seriously affect your life.
-There is no shame in asking for help from qualified medical professionals or family and friends.
-Modern medicine and therapy have come to a long way and help is available via antidepressant and it is proven that meditation or yoga can be a natural way to relieve the symptoms.
+Many people, young and old, face pressure, anxiety, or depression, with statistics reporting over 260 million people are afflicted by these medical conditions.
+Whether it is pressure from work, home life, relationships, or substance abuse, these are conditions that can seriously affect your life.
+Therefore, there is no shame in asking for help from qualified medical professionals or family and friends.
+Modern medicine and therapy have come a long way.
+Support is available through alternative therapy options such as meditation or yoga, which acts as a natural way to relieve the symptoms.

-Another form of alternative treatment is herbal medicine.
-Used for thousands of years to treat many physiological and physical ailments traditional medicine is making a comeback.
-Many people are reluctant to just get a prescription from the doctor and are exploring the idea of using nature to help.
-When it comes to anxiety and depression, something many people have tried is psilocybin, a natural compound found in many fungi.
-Derived from the so-called “Magic Mushroom” it should not be confused with getting high and tripping out, the substance can have a calming and relaxing effect.
-Taken in very small doses called “microdosing” it is safe and many health professionals have seen the benefit it can bring.
-Buying magic mushrooms online is an available option but only use a very small amount.
+Another form of alternative treatment is herbal medicine, treating many physiological and physical ailments for thousands of years.
+Many people are reluctant to get a prescription from a doctor and are exploring the idea of using nature to help.
+For anxiety and depression, psilocybin retreats have become increasingly popular, as many combine yoga/meditation sessions and herbal medicine therapy.
+Psilocybin is a natural compound found in many fungi.
+Psilocybin has many names, such as “Magic Mushroom” or “Shrooms.”
+The substance can have a calming and relaxing effect when taken in small doses, called micro-dosing.
+It is deemed safe, and many health professionals are recognizing the benefits.
+Buying magic mushrooms online is an available option when consuming a minimal amount.

 Is There a Difference Between Anxiety and Depression?

 It is often confusing to differentiate between the two conditions as both have similar symptoms but there is a difference.
 Today we hear people say “I am depressed” or ”how depressing” almost every day, whether it is because their favorite sports team lost or even the weather conditions but this is just a general term and not to be confused with clinical depression.
 Anxiety can be brought on by pressure from work or a dangerous situation and both are natural emotions.
 Anxiety can often be attributed to: